-For the 2020-21 academic year, due to the COVID-19 pandemic, the programme will be taught through a mix of online, recorded, and live sessions with tutors and peers, as well as on-campus sessions where feasible and deemed safe.
-All elements of the programme have specific aims and Intended learning outcomes, with content designed to help students achieve these objectives.
-Students are expected to learn through both directed and self-directed study
+The programme is taught through a variety of teaching methods including: lectures, small group seminars, practical, and group work with peers.
+All elements of the programme have specific learning objectives, with content designed to help students achieve these outcomes.
+Students are expected to learn through both directed and self-directed study.